Veterans History Project

 I encourage folks in Wyoming to take part in this unique opportunity.
 If you have a loved one who served our nation, consider capturing their story and submitting it as part of this project.
-For more information on how you can participate in the Veterans History Project, visit the Library of Congress's website at www.loc.gov/vets.
+For more information on how you can participate in the Veterans History Project and step-by-step instructions, visit the Library of Congress's website at www.loc.gov/vets.

 If you have questions or would like additional resources, please reach out to my press secretary Rachel Vliem in my DC office at email@example.com.